iron-io/functions/docs/hot-containers.md

 container.

 `max_concurrency` (optional) - the number of simultaneous hot containers for this functions.
 This is a per-node configuration option.
+Default: 1